AXION-MONEY/liquidity-amo/README.md

   The pause function can be delegated to a security monitoring firms for automatic responses.
 * **Minting**: This function allows addresses with the MINTER_ROLE to mint new tokens (using the Minter.Sol contract) and send them to a specified address (to_).
-  Token Transfer Guard: This ensures that token transfers are only allowed when the contract is not paused, adding an additional layer of security.
+  Token Transfer Guard: This ensures that token transfers are only allowed when the contract is not paused, adding another layer of security.

 ## II) LiquidityAMO: